csoneson/WagnerEMT2020/README.md

 #### Download the data

 The FASTQ files have been uploaded to ArrayExpress, with accession number XXX.
-Download these 32 files, and place them in a subfolder named `FASTQ`.
+Download the 32 FASTQ files, and place them in a subfolder named `FASTQ`.

 #### Download the reference files